AIHubCentral/docs/assets/RVC/Resources/Training.md

 - **Properly** training a model is just as important as having a great dataset.

-- It won't be explained how to prosess a dataset and how to acutally train a model since that is difference from fork to fork, please look at the guide for your fork to find this info.
+- It won't be explained how to process a dataset and how to actually train a model since that is different from fork to fork, please look at the guide for your fork to find this info.
 ***
 :::content-center
 ## Epochs & Overtraining